 Creates an instance of a class that implements RawDouble and accesses memory of getRegion in the address range described by base, stride, and count.
-The actual extent of the memory addressed by the object is stride \ size of RawDouble \ count.
+The actual extent of the memory addressed by the object is stride size of RawDouble count.
 The object is allocated in the current memory area of the calling thread.

-- base-The starting physical address accessible through the returned instance. - count-The number of memory elements accessible through the returned instance. - stride-The distance to the next element in mulitple of element count, where a value of 1 means the elements are adjacent in memory.
+count-The number of memory elements accessible through the returned instance.

+stride-The distance to the next element in mulitple of element count, where a value of 1 means the elements are adjacent in memory.